pmean/build-website/text/06/ConstructValidity.md

 2006)**

 Someone asked me to define face validity, criterion validity, and construct validity.
-That\'s a tall order.
+That's a tall order.
 In general, validity means that a measurement that we take represents what we think it should.
 This is important to establish, because many times we think we are measuring one thing, but we are measuring something else entirely.
 It is important to remember that validity is a journey and not a goal.
 You never reach a place called the land of valid measurements.
-Instead, you gradually strengthen the evidence for validity, but there is no threshold that you cross where you can say, \"We can now conclude that the measure is valid.\" Similarly, there is no region we can point to where we can say with confidence \"We have not yet reached the point where we can say that the measure is valid.\"
+Instead, you gradually strengthen the evidence for validity, but there is no threshold that you cross where you can say, "We can now conclude that the measure is valid."
+Similarly, there is no region we can point to where we can say with confidence "We have not yet reached the point where we can say that the measure is valid."

 Let me tackle the last definition first.
 Construct validity is the degree to which a direct measurement represents an unobserved social construct.
 To establish construct validity, you demonstrate that the measure changes in a logical way when other conditions change.
-For example, the study described below, faculty viewed videotapes of
-\"standardized residents\" who depicted either unsatisfactory, marginal/satisfactory, or high satisfactory/superior performance.
+For example, the study described below, faculty viewed videotapes of "standardized residents" who depicted either unsatisfactory, marginal/satisfactory, or high satisfactory/superior performance.
 The ratings given by the miniCEX reflected the actual performance levels, demonstrating validity with the standardized resident construct.